-Entertaining kids in Lisbon is easy.
+Entertaining kids in Lisbon is easy!
 Just sightseeing around the city can be fun, with a choice of exploring by boat, tram or on foot.
-Then there’s museums, a fantastic aquarium, beautiful parks with playgrounds and the beach nearby.
+Then there are museums, a fantastic aquarium, beautiful parks with playgrounds and the beach nearby.

 There are always so many things to do in Lisbon with kids.
 If you are looking for ideas of what to do in Lisbon with children, here is our pick of all the best Lisbon attractions for kids.

 Before travelling to Lisbon with kids, make sure you check official travel rules and regulations that may affect your stay.

 One of the best ways to discover Lisbon with kids is to take a walking tour with a specialised guide.
 Follow them as they make you discover Lisbon’s old neighbourhoods and discover shops and restaurants only locals would know!

 Trams are the iconic means of transport in Lisbon and are a great hit with kids who enjoy their rickety rides.
 The most famous is tram 28, which climbs the famous Alfama area, but there are many others in locations all around Lisbon.
 Trams are fast, efficient and a life saver when it comes to negotiating Lisbon hills.